SacDeNoeuds/blog/src/content/blog/adding-intellisense-to-attribute-styles.md

 ## TSX – React, Solid, …

-I haven’t all the tools of course, there’s just too many of them using TSX.
+I haven’t checked all the tools of course, there’s just too many of them using TSX.

 <details>
 <summary>If it doesn’t work with your tool, follow this methodology</summary>